trial-and-3rror/trial-and-3rror.github.io/_posts/2025/2025-01-07-Hello-World.md

 My gen-ness falls somewhere [between 1 and 2](https://en.wikipedia.org/wiki/Immigrant_generations), and will probably be rounded to 2 if looking for an integer.
 Underlying this is my relative discomfort with being Indian in public -- my Indianness has always been private and limited to my family.
 My lack of Indian-social-interaction meant that I grew up thinking I was an introvert.

-I realize now that I was just uncomfortable being Indian and recognizing this has made me more look more carefully at myself when presented the opportunity to engage with other Indians.
+I realize now that I was just uncomfortable being Indian and recognizing this has made me look more carefully at how I engage with other Indians.

 # Where is this Going?